tomvita/Breeze-Beta/docs/advance_cheat_making_tutorial.md

-# Making ASM Cheats: A Tutorial
+# Advanced Cheat Making Tutorial

-This guide provides a comprehensive tutorial on creating Assembly (ASM) cheats in Breeze.
-It covers the fundamental workflow of finding a hook, writing code, and testing your cheat.
-It also introduces powerful automated tools for advanced and complex scenarios.
+This guide provides a comprehensive tutorial on creating advanced cheats in Breeze, covering two primary techniques: creating powerful **Assembly (ASM) Cheats** to modify game logic directly, and robust **Pointer Cheats** to handle dynamic memory addresses.

 > **Note**: This tutorial covers advanced ASM cheat creation.
 If you are new to cheat making, it is highly recommended to start with the [**Basic Cheat Making Tutorial**](../basic_cheat_making_tutorial.md) first.

-## Part 1: The Basic Workflow
+## Part 1: Making ASM Cheats

 ASM cheats modify the game's own code to achieve results, making them incredibly powerful.
 The basic process involves finding an instruction to change and then writing your own ASM code to replace it.

+### The Basic Workflow

 ### Step 1: Finding a Unique Hook